OPS-E2E-PPE/VBA-Docs/api/Access.ListBox.Column.md

  Forms!Contacts!Customers.Column(1, 4)
 ```

-You can use the **Column** property to assign the contents of a combo box or list box to another control, such as a text box.
+Use the **Column** property to assign the contents of a combo box or list box to another control, such as a text box.
 For example, to set the **ControlSource** property of a text box to the value in the second column of a list box, you could use the following expression.

 ```vb
  =Forms!Customers!CompanyName.Column(1)
 ```

 If the user has made no selection when you refer to a column in a combo box or list box, the **Column** property setting will be **Null**.
-You can use the **IsNull** function to determine if a selection has been made, as in the following example.
+Use the **IsNull** function to determine if a selection has been made, as in the following example.

 ```vb
  If IsNull(Forms!Customers!Country)